facsimiles/inkscape/doc/building/windows.md

             *   Open Notepad.
 Open the file buildtools/windows-deps-install-wix4.ps1 from the Inkscape sources.
 Select all.
 Copy.
             *   Click in the powershell window with the right mouse button to Paste and run the commands.
         *   For older versions up to 1.4.0, you will instead need WiX version 3 from [https://github.com/wixtoolset/wix3/releases](https://github.com/wixtoolset/wix3/releases)

+## Build flags

+Some background information on why the build flags were chosen.

+- `-DBUILD_SHARED_LIBS=OFF` avoids trying to build with [too many debug symbols](https://stackoverflow.com/questions/47135973/error-export-ordinal-too-large-104116).
+- The other build flags are the recommended default also for [Linux](../linux.md).